cjpais/writing/serve/day/feb10_2021/index.md

 taking on the current oil driven economy?
 What happens with China?
 These are questions that deserve more of my mental attention I think.

+Beyond this also want to diversify my portfolio to incorporate more asset classes.
+Gold.
+Crypto.
+Tech.
+Bio.
+Materials.
+Energy.
+Etc. Etc.

 The main question however still remains unanswered.
 Why do I care about this $ value attached to my name?
 Do I value this at all?
 Does it mean anything or is it purely a means for me to get around in the world?
 I mean it doesn't inherently add any value to me.

+Does it even matter to publish the graphs that I am working on?
+I mean yeah sure, but at the same time I don't want to make a big deal out of it, it's more an interesting thing to put out there to see performance.
+I think it is interesting to show, but there's not a lot of value.
+Am I just trying to show, wow, look at this big guy here, he can invest money.
+But that is not something I really care about.
+I mean yes, but I really care more about investing money into something positive that will make the world better.
+Is that what I am doing here?
+Hard for me to say.
+Yes my decisions are being driven by that motivation, but ultimately having the $ is nice.
+I do want a house and I can't ignore that either.
+But how much of my time is it really worth to put in?